 The three ways digital transformation is done today

-Let's look at the three most common approaches to digital transformation and technology evaluations used by organizations today.
+Let’s look at the three most common approaches to digital transformation and technology evaluations organizations use today.
 You may find that you have been part of a technology project and have experienced one of these approaches.
 To add some color, we have given each leader a character to understand the approach better.

 1. The Dictator